 With all of the electronic wizardry inside of your engine these days, it’s more important than ever to keep a close eye on things.
-With your stock 4X4, you’re lucky if you even have a simple temperature gauge, and maybe an oil pressure or voltmeter if you have an up-spec model.
-While that might be fine for your average user, it’s most definitely not enough for the four-wheel driver that demands a lot from their vehicle.
+With your stock 4X4, you’re lucky if you even have a simple temperature gauge.
+Maybe an oil pressure or voltmeter if you have an up-spec model.
+While that might be fine for your average user, it’s most definitely not enough for the four-wheel driver who demands a lot from their vehicle.

 A voltage gauge is going to help modern four-wheel drivers in more ways than one.
 Not only can you monitor the voltage levels of your starting or auxiliary battery (if fitted) while stationary to avoid discharging them too low, but you can keep an eye on their state of charge as well.
-Your vehicle’s alternator generates charge, and if the alternator is faulty, it will actually overcharge.
+Your vehicle’s alternator generates charge.
+If the alternator is faulty, it will actually overcharge.
 This will quickly cause your batteries to self-destruct, as they literally start to boil.
 In most cases, the culprit will be a component called a voltage regulator.
 Without a gauge fitted, you wouldn’t notice a thing until it was too late and the battery was destroyed.
-Which is not what you want to find out at the start of a week long beach trip in summer, with a fridge full of food and drinks that need chilling.
+This is not what you want to find out at the start of a week-long beach trip in summer, with a fridge full of food and drinks that need chilling.

 Modern turbo-diesel engines rely heavily on turbochargers to get them moving.
-Drive any small capacity but high output turbo-diesel engine and you will know what we are on about!
-Because so much pressure is placed on turbochargers, things can start to go wrong very quickly if not monitored.
-This is why we always recommend fitting a boost gauge to any modified turbo-diesel powered vehicle.
+Drive any small-capacity but high-output turbo-diesel engine and you will know what we are on about!
+Because so much pressure is placed on turbochargers, things can start to go wrong very quickly.
+Especially if not monitored.
+This is why we always recommend fitting a boost gauge to any modified turbo-diesel-powered vehicle.

 An EGT gauge monitors the air-fuel ratio of the vehicle.
-To install an EGT gauge, a probe is required to be inserted into the vehicle’s exhaust system, which measures and reports temperatures.
-For a more accurate response, the preferred method is to install the probe in the exhaust manifold before the turbo, however the majority of installations will be post turbo into the dump pipe.
-This is purely because it is an easier location to access, and many aftermarket exhausts will even come with a spare welded in ‘bung’ so a probe can simply be screwed into place.
+To install an EGT gauge, a probe is required to be inserted into the vehicle’s exhaust system.
+This measures and reports temperatures.
+For a more accurate response, the preferred method is to install the probe in the exhaust manifold before the turbo.
+However, the majority of installations will be post-turbo into the dump pipe.
+This is purely because it is an easier location to access, and many aftermarket exhausts will even come with a spare welded-in ‘bung’ so a probe can simply be screwed into place.

 Ensure to research safe EGT levels for your vehicle and pyrometer location.
-If the probe is installed in the manifold, expect to see higher EGT levels compared to installing it in the dump pipe, as a turbo will actually cool exhaust gas temperatures as they flow through it.
+If the probe is installed in the manifold, expect to see higher EGT levels compared to installing it in the dump pipe.
+This is because the turbo will actually cool exhaust gas temperatures as they flow through it.

-Both mechanical and electronic water temperature gauges are available, and choosing the one that works for you will come largely down to personal preference.
-The consensus is mechanical gauges can be more accurate, but are more involved to install as a capillary tube and bulb (what measures the water temperature) need to be mounted somewhere on the vehicle.
-Digital or electronic gauges tap into the vehicle’s temperature sensors, and are easier to install if you have a comprehension of 12V wiring.
+Both mechanical and electronic water temperature gauges are available.
+Choosing the one that works for you will come largely down to personal preference.
+The consensus is mechanical gauges can be more accurate.
+But are more involved to install as a capillary tube and bulb (what measures the water temperature) need to be mounted somewhere on the vehicle.
+Digital or electronic gauges tap into the vehicle’s temperature sensors.
+And are easier to install if you have a comprehension of 12V wiring.
 If not, a professional auto electrician will be able to handle everything.

 An oil pressure gauge measures oil pressure on the output side of the vehicle’s oil pump.
 Oil pressure is what keeps mechanical parts from making contact with each other.
 Decent oil pressure will ensure internal moving components have a layer of oil film between them to avoid failure from a lack of lubrication.